JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 The diagram below attempts to summarize the various elements that were put together and used in the last application.

-It all starts from the `switchInput` function, which generates the HTML defining the switch input and its initial state.
+It all starts from the `switchInput` function, which generates the \index{HTML} defining the switch input and its initial state.
 In the `subscribe` method, an event listener checks for changes on this HTML element (`$(el).on('change', ...)`).
-Every time it changes (check/uncheck) it fires the Shiny `callback`, which sends the value of the input obtained from `getValue` through the WebSocket.
-When the value of the input is changed from the server this value travels through the WebSocket to the front end, where `receiveMessage` uses `setValue` to programmatically change the check-box, which incidentally triggers the change event, and back we go.
+Every time it changes (check/uncheck) it fires the Shiny `callback`, which sends the value of the input obtained from `getValue` through the \index{WebSocket}.
+When the value of the input is changed from the server this value travels through the \index{WebSocket} to the front end, where `receiveMessage` uses `setValue` to programmatically change the check-box, which incidentally triggers the change event, and back we go.

 <div class="figure" style="text-align: center">